pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

   {{< /fragment >}}
 </div>

-{{< speaker_note >}}
+{{< speaker_note >}} <sub>

 The skip list is initialized with two sentinel nodes with keys MIN and MAX, defining the valid key range for the structure.
 The left sentinel contains an array of HMAX entries, each pointing to the right sentinel, initializing HMAX empty linked lists.

 As new keys are inserted to the skip list, each list must always remain a sublist of the list directly below it, while the bottom list should contain all keys which have been inserted.

 Since each level contains progressively fewer elements of the bottom list, maintaining all lists sorted allows searches in higher levels to skip elements that would otherwise be traversed in a standard linear search.

-Consider the figure example: we begin the search for key 17 in the left sentinel at the top level and check that its successor holds key 13.

-Since 13 is lower than 17, key 17 can only be found after key 13, making it safe to skip key 5.

-We then check the successor of key 13 at the top level and see that MAX if greater than 17; as such, we cannot skip any keys between them, since key 17 might be one of them.

-We then continue the search in the next level and repeat the same steps: since the new successor holds key 24, we continue to the next level and reach the bottom list, where the successor now holds key 17 concluding the search.
+We search in the top level ...

+... stop searching when we reach a value equal to or greater than the key ...

+... descend to the next level starting from the same element and repeat until we reach the bottom level.

-If the key is not found upon reaching the bottom level, then we can conclude that it does not belong to the skip list; otherwise, the search can stop in any level, as soon as the key is found.
+If the key is not found upon reaching the bottom level, then we can conclude that it does not belong to the skip list.

-{{< /speaker_note >}}
+</sub> {{< /speaker_note >}}

 ---